ibm-cloud-docs/openpages/choosing-a-plan.md

 ### Standard
 {: #plan_standard}

-The Standard plan is ideal for small to medium sized organizations or departments in larger organization who are looking for expanded use of GRC solutions.
+The Standard plan is ideal for small to medium-sized organizations or departments in larger organization who are looking for expanded use of GRC solutions.

 ## What is supported by the Essentials and Standard plans
 {: #what_is_supported}